IAS vs IPS: Key Differences, Training, Power, Salary, Roles & Responsibilities, and Career Growth

 An IPS officer, at the same time, the Superintendent of Police (IPS officer) gets intelligence that angry villagers are planning a protest because no help has reached them.

-The IPS officer immediately alerts the Deputy Superintendent of Police (DSP) and the Station House Officer (SHO) of the nearest police station.
+Therefore, the IPS officer immediately alerts the Deputy Superintendent of Police (DSP) and the Station House Officer (SHO) of the nearest police station.
 Within one hour, police teams reach the village, calm the crowd, ensure law and order, and inform the villagers that help is on the way.

 Because the police chain of command is more direct and faster, the IPS officer can take quick action before the situation turns violent.